Ableton/groovylint/README.md

 ### Specifying the ruleset

-As described in the [CodeNarc documentation](codenarc-rules), you can specify your own ruleset file.
+As described in the [CodeNarc documentation][codenarc-rules], you can specify your own ruleset file.
 The file's location must be relative to your workspace, and can be given in the command line arguments with the `-rulesetfile` flag: